-The exact temperature for fermenting beer, cider and wine will depend on the strains of yeast.
-In general, red wine and ale yeasts ferment at warmer temperatures (70 F / 21C).
+The exact temperature for fermenting beer, cider, and wine also depends on the strains of yeast.
+In general, red wine and ale yeasts ferment at warmer temperatures.
 White wine and lager will ferment at cooler temperatures.
 The recommended temperature should be written on the package of yeast.

 While it’s not always possible to maintain the exact right temperature, I have found that just making an effort is enough.
 I stash my warm brews in the main part of the house and cold brews are stashed in an unheated closet.

 The yeasts in sourdough starters are most active at warm temperatures, while the bacterial cultures dominate in cooler temperatures.
 So a sourdough starter stored in the fridge will have a stronger sour flavor but rise more slowly.
 Whereas a starter stored at room temperature will rise quickly.

 In fact, temperature plays a huge role in the nature of your sourdough starter.

 - At 80 F (26 C) sourdough will double in about 3 to 4 hours and it will need a lot more feeding.